Christenings at St Peter's and All Saints'

 • follow God’s leadership in every aspect of their lives;

 • participate in the life of the church for learning, support, and worship;

 • model the values of Jesus for their children;

 • teach their children to know Jesus through Bible stories and prayer.

 Belonging is also expressed through a willingness to explore Christianity in more depth.
 This is why it is important that parents be actively learning more about Christianity.
 And to help you do this, you are asked to participate in two preparation sessions prior to your child’s christening.
 In a way, a christening service is like a contract – a commitment you make to God and the local church community.
 We want you to be fully aware of what that commitment means.
 We believe the best way for you to do this is to join us and discover for yourself the Good News of God’s love.
 We look forward to welcoming you soon!

 The church also offers a service of thanksgiving.
 This service provides an opportunity for parents to give thanks for the birth of a child and to pray for family life.
 A thanksgiving service is a simple service, which some people choose in place of christening.
 Others have a thanksgiving service first so that they have time to fully explore the commitments made in a christening service.
 Let us know if you would like to know more about a thanksgiving service.

 We hope you find this information helpful.
 If you have any questions, please have a look round this website or come and have a chat after any of the Sunday services.

-If you want to talk to someone about a Christening or Thanksgiving service, call Rev. Jane Bakker on 07497 086241 or contact the church office.
+If you want to talk to someone about a Christening or Thanksgiving service, please contact the church office.